dwwatson1/kickstarter-analysis/README.md

 # Kickstarting with Excel

-## An Overview of Kickstarter Fundraising Efforts
+## An Analysis of Kickstarter Campaigns

 ### Purpose
+This purpose of this analysis was to determine how variables affected the outcomes of kickstarter campaigns.
+Using the Kickstarter dataset, I visualized four outcomes - successful, failed, live, canceled - based on their launch dates and their fundraising goals.
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date